James Toseland: Personal life

 Toseland was nominated for the BBC Sports Personality of the Year Award in 2007.
-He demonstrated his piano-virtuosity during the ceremony, performing a specially written solo blues/jazz piece.
+He demonstrated his piano virtuosity during the ceremony, performing a specially written solo blues/jazz piece.

-He was voted as the BBC Yorkshire Sports Personality of the Year in 2007.
+Toseland was voted as the BBC Yorkshire Sports Personality of the Year in 2007.

 Toseland was awarded an honorary doctorate from Sheffield Hallam University in 2009.
 He became a patron of the Sheffield Children’s Hospital Charity in 2012.
 Amongst his fundraising efforts he has taken part in the majority of the charity Easter Egg Runs where motorcyclists raise money and deliver soft toys chocolate treats to poorly children at the hospital.

-In January 2012 Toseland announced his engagement to the singer Katie Melua.
+In January 2012, Toseland announced his engagement to the singer Katie Melua.
 They were married on 1 September 2012, in the Nash Conservatory, at the Royal Botanic Gardens in Kew, London.
 In 2020 Melua revealed that the couple had separated.